AdamFrostLab-UCSF/website/contact/index.md

 ## Postdoctoral Fellows

 Please email inquiries about postdoctoral positions directly to Adam Frost.
-Candidates will be encouraged to explore applying for extramural fellowships to support their research.
+Candidates will be encouraged to apply for fellowships to support their research (as much for the writing practice as for the money).

 <div class="divider"></div>